DHenson1337/SBA-316-Mini-Game-Website/README.md

 1. PunI-shment Mountain ⛰️
    Climb the mountain, survive the puns!

    A text-based adventure game that's packed with puns, cringey humor, and some unexpected twists.
 Whether you're a pun enthusiast or just someone who loves to groan at bad wordplay, this game will surely put a smile on your face.
 (Don't worry, you know who you are... secret pun lovers 😉)

 2. PokeManz 🐾
    Catch 'em all, but with a twist!

    PokeManz is a nostalgic throwback featuring iconic Pokémon characters — but with customizable sprites pulled straight from the Pokémon API!
 Select your favorite Pokémon, play a variety of mini-games, and relive those childhood memories.

-3. Game Pending... ⏳
+3. Trivia Express! 🧠 🚅
-   Coming soon!
-Keep an eye out for this one, as more games are on the horizon.
+   Test your knowledge in this trivia game, powered by Express and rendered with the EJS engine.
+Play a quick round or browse through trivia topics in a simple, yet fun blog-like interface.
+Who said learning can't be fun?

 4. Newsletter ✉️
    This section is my attempt at form validation (spoiler: it's not about me needing validation... but I wouldn't say no to a little praise 😊).
 This feature is part of my project requirements, but hey, if you want to give me some positive feedback, feel free to! 💌

-5. Trivia Express! 🧠
+5. Game Pending... ⏳
-   Test your knowledge in this trivia game, powered by Express and rendered with the EJS engine.
-Play a quick round or browse through trivia topics in a simple, yet fun blog-like interface.
-Who said learning can't be fun?
+   Coming soon!
+Keep an eye out for this one, as more games are on the horizon.

 🚧 Upcoming Features 🚧
 PunI-shment Mountain: